1:1 Mentorship + Placement Support

 4 featured episodes

-Not “motivational talks” — practical preparation stories you can copy.
+Not “motivational talks” — practical preparation stories you can study and apply.

 Ishita Srivastava podcast thumbnail